First day? Welcome!

 The LSAT.
 Head on.

-This summer boot camp delivers our most intensive LSAT prep experience available—and the unique opportunity to prepare with the very best Princeton Review instructors from across the country.
+This summer boot camp delivers an intense LSAT prep experience—and the unique opportunity to prepare with the very best Princeton Review instructors from across the country.

 Click below to learn more about this summer's great location:

 Practice and review: